bootdotdev/blog/content/backend/best-backends-for-vue.md

 First of all, if you haven't seen Quentin Tarantino's Django Unchained, stop reading, go watch it, and come back.
 It's a masterpiece.

 OK, got that out of my system.
 Back to business.
-Django is a high-level Python web framework known for its “batteries-included” approach, providing a robust set of tools and functionalities for web development.
+Django is a high-level Python web framework known for its "batteries-included" approach, providing a robust set of tools and functionalities for web development.

-Now, we at Boot.dev have some, ahem, controversial thoughts on “batteries included” tools.
+Now, we at Boot.dev have some, ahem, controversial thoughts on "batteries included" tools.
 Basically, we think it’s so important to [understand the fundamentals](/backend/dont-start-with-frameworks/) of the tools you use, instead of blindly relying on them.
 That way, when they break, you can fix them.
 That doesn’t mean you shouldn’t *use* them, just that you should *understand* them.

 To that end, if you’re interested in learning Python for backend development, you can check out our [full Python course here](https://boot.dev/learn/learn-python).